SillyFreak/typst-scrutinize/docs/manual.typ

 #pagebreak(weak: true)

-= Question templates and sample solutions
+= Task templates and sample solutions

-With the test structure out of the way, the next step is to actually write questions.
-There are endless ways of formulating questions, but some recurring formats come up regularly.
+With the test structure out of the way, the next step is to actually define tasks.
+There are endless ways of posing tasks, but some recurring formats come up regularly.

 #pad(x: 5%)[
   _Note:_ customizing the styles is currently very limited/not possible.
 I would be interested in changing this, so if you have ideas on how to achieve this, contact me and/or open a pull request.
 Until then, feel free to "customize using copy/paste".
 ]

-Each question naturally has an answer, and producing sample solutions can be made very convenient if they are stored with the question right away.
+Tasks have a desired response, and producing sample solutions can be made very convenient if they are stored with the task right away.
 To facilitate this, this package provides

-- #ref-fn("questions.solution"): this boolean state controls whether solutions are currently shown in the document.
+- #ref-fn("task-kinds.solution"): this boolean state controls whether solutions are currently shown in the document.
-- #ref-fn("questions.with-solution()"): this function sets the solution state temporarily, before switching back to the original state.
-The `small-example.typ` example in the gallery uses this to show an answered example question at the beginning of the document.
+- #ref-fn("task-kinds.with-solution()"): this function sets the solution state temporarily, before switching back to the original state.
+The `small-example.typ` example in the gallery uses this to show a solved example task at the beginning of the document.

 Additionally, the solution state can be set using the Typst CLI using `--input solution=true` (or `false`, which is already the default), or by regular state updates.
-Within context expressions, a question can use `questions.solution.get()` to find out whether solutions are shown.
-This is also used by Scrutinize's question templates.
+Within context expressions, a question can use ```typ #task-kinds.solution.get()``` to find out whether solutions are shown.
+This is also used by Scrutinize's task templates.

 Let's look at a free text question as a simple example: